 There are also cases of reduced exclusion, by which part of your profit is tax-free even if you don’t meet the two year requirement.
 This is available to those who need to move because of a change of employment, health, or other unforeseen circumstances.

 Primarily, you need to report the gain on your tax return, or if you received a Form 1099-S by the real estate closing agent.
-Since 1997, you cannot postpone gains under “rollover rules,” by which you put off paying taxes because you used the gains to buy a new home.
+Since 1997, you cannot postpone gains under “rollover rules.”
+These allow you to put off paying taxes because you used the gains to buy a new home.

-Selling a home can greatly affect your tax return and requires several considerations and calculations; in most cases, taxpayers do not have to pay taxes.
-Regardless of what your circumstances may be, it is always best to consult a tax professional, as the amount of gain or loss can equate to the difference between reporting and not reporting income.
+Selling your home can greatly affect your tax return and requires several considerations and calculations; in most cases, taxpayers do not have to pay taxes.
+Regardless of what your circumstances may be, it is always best to consult a tax professional.
+The amount of gain or loss can equate to the difference between reporting and not reporting income.

 Sign up for our newsletter and be the first to find out when exciting IRS news happens.
 Yes, exciting.
 We're really into taxes.